TheAnonymousCrusher/NMCLI-Simplified/README.md

 # NetworkManager Command Line Interface (nmcli) Simplified
 ### (Created by TheAnonymousCrusher on Github)

-The following article provides a simple documentation for the nmcli aliases used to simplify the process of managing network connections in a Linux system.
+The following article provides a more detailed documentation than the one in the installer for the nmcli aliases used to simplify the process of managing network connections in a Linux system.
 <br><br>
 It also highlights that ```nmcli``` works well with window managers like ```sway``` or ```dwm```, which typically have no UI to connect to networks.
 This makes ```nmcli``` an essential tool for these environments, despite the inefficiency of its syntax.
 This project aims to address this issue by improving the syntax and overall user experience for regular nmcli users.